andrewproctor/Intro-to-Base-R/chapter3.md

 3. **education**: hs, hs, middle, hs, masters
 4. **married**:  never, divorced, never, married, married

+Then combine the vectors into a data frame called **PSID**.

 `@hint`
-Insert elements values in the `c()` function, in the same tense as they appear.
+- Insert elements values in the `c()` function, in the same tense as they appear.
 Each string element should be wrapped in quotation marks.

+- Use the function <code>data.frame()<\code> to combine the vectors into a data frame.

 `@pre_exercise_code`
 ```{r}